yannick-lc/test-servier/README.md

 Things to do if I find some time:

-- More documentation
 - Improve model performance, see the end of "*notebooks/3 - Model 2 - SMILE text representation.ipynb*" for more details
-- Create separate requirements for production (train or run model from command line) and developement (explore baseline in Jupyter notebooks etc)
 - Better unit test coverage
 - Dockerization